gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   * Assignment of an item to itself.

-  * Type conversion that converts an expression to its own type.
+  * Type conversion that converts an expression to its own subtype.

   * Use of the attribute ``Base`` where ``typ'Base`` is the same as ``typ``.